 - Terminal hematuria.
 Presence of blood is noted during the end of the stream.
 This implies a problem of the prostate or bladder neck.

 - Total hematuria.
 Blood is observed throughout the urinary stream.
-This implies that the problem is in the bladder.

 Presence of blood in the urine can imply a lot of problems.
 Possible underlying conditions include:

 - Stones.
 This could also imply the passage of clots from a tumor.

 - Infection.
 In a young female, presence of blood can mean bacterial infection or hemorrhagic cystitis.

 Blood in the Urine Treatment

 A lot of medications are usually prescribed upon diagnosis of any urinary problem.
 However, these kinds of urinary disorders are best addressed with the use of all natural remedies.
 These include: